mbrezu/Shovel/advanced.md

-`@fork` takes an array of strings representing PIDs as argument; it stops the current computation, serializes it and creates a new Shovel process/VM for each PID in the array provided.
+`@fork` takes an array of strings representing PIDs as argument; it stops the current computation, serializes it and creates a new Shovel process/VM for each PID in the array provided (and makes the provided PID the PID of the new process).
 The current process is thrown away BUT ITS PID IS NOT FREED.
 Since the child processes are run in separate Shovel VMs, they do not share any state - except via UDPs.

 `@fork` creates a 'fork record' which contains:

  * the PID of the parent process and
  * a set containing the child PIDs passed to `@fork`.

 The 'fork record' is added to a list of 'active fork records'.

 In each branch process, `@fork` returns the PID of the current